 You see, I was born to a crumbling marriage of two beautiful individuals who were not meant to be together; they had one daughter, and were taking all the precautions they could not to have any more children, yet against all odds, I silently happened.

 My mother wanted to be a painter; my father wanted a wife and a mother for his children.
 There was no middle-ground.
 In their perception, a choice had to be made.
 My mom chose art, and me and my sister grew up with my father who juggled his profession with nannies, drivers and help.

 So there I was, about to take the train from Cannes to Aix to pick up my son, inspired to the core, yet thinking that I would never be able to do anything with all the things I knew, because I was a mother.
 There was no middle ground, right?

 The years went by.
 I continued working, but always keeping my expectations low.
 After all, in my eyes, I was just a mother.
 I had a second child, and a couple of months later, moved to Mexico close to my father, while my husband lived in New York and prepared his next career move.

 That’s when Jean Christian Agid, one of my husband’s best friends, asked me for help building a delegation with the top 50 women in Mexico.
 These women would be invited to Deauville to the Women’s Forum, and the delegation would be presided by Salma Hayek.
 At that point I had no idea of the meaning that this experience would have in my life.

-Stories are embedded with instructions which guide us about the complexities in life.
-As I went to Mexico, and interviewed all these fantastic women, I became inspired by their approaches to life.
+Stories are embedded with instructions, which guide us in regards to the complexities in life.
+As I went to Mexico, and interviewed all these fantastic women, I became inspired by their approach to life.